 All of the funds members place with Modern Woodmen are backed by our $14.1 billion in assets.
 This is unlike banks in which funds up to $250,000 are guaranteed by the FDIC or securities, which have market risks.
 4. High industry rating from an independent analyst

 Modern Woodmen’s financial stability, security and management performance are rated A+ Superior by A.M.
 Best, an independent rating agency.
 A+ Superior ranks second highest of 15 ratings.

 The A+ Superior rating reflects Best’s current opinion of the relative strength and operating performance of an insurance company compared to the industry norms.
 5. Growing surplus and reserves provide additional protection to members

-Modern Woodmen’s total life insurance and annuity certificate reserves increased by 5.7 percent in 2013 to $10.5 billion.
+Modern Woodmen’s total life insurance, annuity and other certificate reserves increased by 5.6 percent in 2014 to $11 billion.
 These reserves are funds held to guarantee future benefits to members.